Interview With Laurence Rouet, Head of Design at Yves Delorme

 Do you have any key tips for creating luxury sleeping space?

 What seems important to me is “to live in bed” with the seasons.
 A thick and warm duvet in winter, a finer and light duvet in mid-season, a flat sheet topped with a plaid or a throw on the bed for the full summer.
 Yves Delorme offers a very wide range of duvet covers for all seasons, then to create a sophisticated sleeping space I would advise adding complementing accessories in plain and timeless Yves Delorme designs.
-I design every season’s prints, jacquards and embroidery to tell a poetic story and I also propose new colors and details such as special embroidery and materials that will refine the timeless linen.
-The idea of luxury can be seen in the delicate association of a flower with a color captured in an embroidered detail …allowing us to create bed linen that will have elegance and character.
+I design every season’s prints, jacquards and embroidery to tell a poetic story and I also propose new colours and details such as special embroidery and materials that will refine the timeless linen.
+The idea of luxury can be seen in the delicate association of a flower with a colour captured in an embroidered detail …allowing us to create bed linen that will have elegance and character.

 Does the brand rich history influence you new designs, Do you draw upon this heritage?